-Probiotic tzatziki is perfect for a Mediterranean-inspired meal.
-It has a bright, fresh flavour that compliments starchy foods.
-Here’s some dishes that are perfect for tzatziki:
+Homemade tzatziki is perfect for a Mediterranean-inspired meal.
+It has a bright, fresh flavor that complements starchy foods.
+Here are some dishes that are perfect for tzatziki:

 - Serve it as a sauce for a simple bowl of rice.

-- It makes a creamy and probiotic salad dressing that is similar to ranch dressing.
+- Use it is as a creamy, yet lower-fat, salad dressing that is similar to ranch.

-Tzatziki is a creamy dip that is perfect for with vegetables or pita.
+Homemade zatziki is a creamy yogurt dip that is delicious with vegetables or pita.
 It can be used as a salad dressing or a sauce for rice.
+See the section above for making your tzatziki probiotic!

 - Prep Time: 15 minutes